SoK: Log Based Transparency Enhancing Technologies: Introduction

 \subsubsection{Outline of the paper}

-We first motivate the desire to apply transparency to computer systems and give an overview of transparency, its forms, and criticisms of transparency in Section~\ref{sec:overview}, before outlining transparency enhancing technologies based on four essential mechanisms in section~\ref{sec:essential}: logging, sanitisation, release and query, and external mechanisms.
+We motivate applying transparency to computer systems and give an overview of transparency and criticisms of transparency in Section~\ref{sec:overview}, before outlining log based transparency enhancing technologies based on four essential mechanisms in section~\ref{sec:essential}: logging, sanitisation, release and query, and external mechanisms.

-Approaching transparency from a security point of view, we discuss in Section~\ref{sec:def} threats to transparency based on editorial control and individual evidence, which are mapped to the essential mechanisms outlined in the previous section.
+In Section~\ref{sec:def} we discuss threats to transparency mapped to the essential mechanisms outlined in the previous section and editorial control and individual evidence.

-We then consider in more detail the transparency infrastructure that supports logging in Section~\ref{sec:infra} and the interaction between transparency and privacy enhancing technologies is discussed Section~\ref{sec:privacy}.
+We consider the infrastructure that supports logging in Section~\ref{sec:infra} and the interaction between transparency and privacy in Section~\ref{sec:privacy}.
 To illustrate our discussion we provide in Section~\ref{sec:cases} two case studies of transparency systems, Certificate Transparency and cryptocurrencies.